sous-chefs/rvm/README.md

 ## vagrant

 An optional recipe if Chef is installed in a non-RVM Ruby in a [Vagrant][vagrant] virtual machine.
-This recipe adds the default vagrant user to the RVM unix group and installs a `chef-solo` wrapper script so Chef doesn't need to be re-installed in the default RVM Ruby.
+This recipe adds the default *vagrant* user to the RVM unix group and installs a `chef-solo` wrapper script so Chef doesn't need to be re-installed in the default RVM Ruby.

 ## gem_package

 An experimental recipe that patches the [gem_package resource][gem_package] to use the `Chef::Provider::Package::RVMRubygems` provider.
-An attribute `rvm/gem_package/rvm_string` will determine which RVM ruby is used for install/remove/upgrade/purge actions.
-This may help when using a third party or upstream cookbook that assumes a non-RVM managed system ruby.
+An attribute `rvm/gem_package/rvm_string` will determine which RVM Ruby is used for install/remove/upgrade/purge actions.
+This may help when using a third party or upstream cookbook that assumes a non-RVM managed system Ruby.

 **Note:** When this recipe is included it will force RVM to be installed in the [compilation phase][compilation].
-This will ensure that all rubies can be available if any `gem_package` resource calls are issued from other cookbooks during the compilation phase.
+This will ensure that all Rubies can be available if any `gem_package` resource calls are issued from other cookbooks during the compilation phase.

 **Warning:** Here be dragons!
 This is either brilliant or the dumbest idea